 Limited to 50 people, and no refunds will be available for this event.

-Taught personally by Tradd Cotter, authorized DHEC and GADPH Mushroom Hunting Instructor.
+Taught personally by Tradd Cotter, authorized DHEC, GADPH and NCDPH Mushroom Hunting Instructor.

 This permit may be valid in other states that have adopted a Code 13 policy, your state will need to contact us to evaluate and approve this permit for your state’s food safety authority.